[Return to the Tutorials index]

 Now we're mapping in four dimensions: latitude & longitude (shown by the position on the map), altitude (red is the lowest altitude, purple is the highest), and age of last eruption (smaller circles indicate smaller ages).
 By the way, if you think it would make more sense to have volcanoes with more recent eruptive activity get larger circles, you could use negative numbers for the ages.

 (This time, a description was automatically constructed out of the resizing field.
-If you don't like how GPS Visualizer creates default descriptions, make sure you specify your own preferred descriptions in the input data.)
+If you don't like how GPS Visualizer creates default descriptions, make sure you specify your own preferred descriptions in the input data, or use GPS Visualizer's "synthesize descriptions" feature in the advanced options.)

 [Return to top]